mixmaxhq/qa-challenge/README.md

 >   - The document have to be clear to the developer and to someone who is not familiar with the technology
 >
 > - Prepare tests for run in a **CI/CD**
-> - Provide steps how to run written tests
 >